thilojaeggi/WinGetty/README.md

 <h1>WinGetty</h1>

 WinGetty is a self-hosted winget package source.
 It's portable and can run on Linux, Windows, in Docker, locally and in any cloud.
-It is currently in [pre-1.0](https://semver.org/#spec-item-4) development so configuration options, output, database and behavior may change at any time, I'm trying my best though to avoid breaking things.
+It is currently in version 1.0.0 and is under active development

 ## 🚀 Features